-In \cite{CS}, weak convergence in $\CC([0,\ff))$ was shown for a properly normalized random reward scheme \be \nn c_n^{-1/\aa}\sum_{i=1}^{c_n} {n}^{-\frac{\aa+1}{2\aa}}Z_{nt}({\eta_\aa^{(i)}},{S_2^{(i)}}). \ee where $Z_t$ is the linear interpolation of $\Sp_n$ in the same manner as \eqref{def:cont time}.
-The $\{S_2^{(i)}(n)\}_{i\in\N}$ are independent copies of mean zero, finite variance $(\bb=2)$ random walks which have $H'=1/2$ explaining the exponent $H=\frac{\aa+1}{2\aa}$.
-They collect independent copies of i.i.d. rewards $\{\eta_\aa^{(i)}(k)\}_{i\in\N}$ which are also independent from the random walks.
-Cohen and Samorodnitsky called the limiting process an fBm-1/2 local time fractional stable motion.
+are independent copies of mean zero, finite variance $(\beta=2)$ random walks which have $H'=1/2$ explaining the exponent $H=\frac{\alpha+1}{2\alpha}$.
+They collect independent copies of i.i.d. reward $\{\eta_\alpha^{(i)}(k)\}_{i\in\N}$ which are also independent from the random walks.
+Cohen and Samorodnitsky called the limiting process an fBm-$1/2$ local time fractional stable motion.
 In \cite{CD}, the discrete collecting process was generalized to $G_{H'}$ and convergence to fBm-$H'$ local time fractional stable motions for any $H'\in(0,1)$ was proved.
-In \cite{DG}, a collecting process scaling to $\bb$-stable L\'{e}vy motion ($\bb>1$) was used, and consequently, other local time fractional stable motions were obtained in the limit.
+In~\cite{DG}, a collecting process scaling to $\beta$-stable L\'{e}vy motion ($\beta>1$) was used, and consequently, other local time fractional stable motions were obtained in the limit.
 Let us now explicitly state these collective results.